DKISTDC/dkist/docs/tutorial/4_dataset_files.md

 When we download the data for this dataset later on, this is where it will be saved.
 This defaults to the location of the ASDF file.
 Remember that there may be thousands of FITS files in a dataset, so in general you may want to use the path interpolation feature of the various download functions to keep your them arranged sensibly.
-This is why for this example, we have downloaded the ASDF file to its own folder.
+This is why we have been downloading ASDF files to their own folders.

 We have mentioned already that slicing a dataset down to only the portion of it that interests us can be a way of reducing the size of the download once we want to actually get the data.
 We'll come back to both file tracking and downloads, but for now let us look at how our slicing operations impact the number of files.